Creating a brighter future for underprivileged children and their families in Sri Lanka

 Our Project's Impact

 Our work will have a direct, long-lasting impact on families in the region of Ambalangoda in South-Western Sri Lanka, where Project Hope is based.
-Since the programme’s inception in March 2016, 77 families have been helped by Project Hope.
-This means that 77 families at risk of being separated have been prevented from doing so and their children were saved from institutional care.
+As of today, 214 single mothers families have been helped by Project Hope and 600 children at risk of being separated from their single parents were saved from institutional care.

 The average family being helped by Project Hope consists of a single mother with two young children.
 This means that about 150 mothers and children will benefit over the course of the coming 18 months.